tinganho/balanced-storage/README.md

 `new` in C++ will be considered as an add method. `delete` will be considered as a sub method.

-First example is the most simpliest one:
+First example is the most simplest one:

 ```c++
 int main ()